 Lorna and Grace are best friends forever.
 But when Lorna gets into university and Grace gets pregnant, they find themselves in starkly different worlds.
 A tale of friendship, love and rivalry spanning 30 years from Elinor Cook.

 Award-winning Nilaja Sun (No Child...) breathes life into a vibrant mix of Lower East Side neighbours as they prepare for a hurricane racing towards NYC.

 Moving, truthful and darkly comic, Box Clever by nabokov’s associate-playwright Monsay Whitney, with music performed by Avi Simmons, is a new play about one woman’s experience of a refuge and a mother’s commitment to do the best for her daughter.

-A funny, frank, and occasionally explicit insight into heterosexual female desire, read out loud by a man.
-MANWATCHING begins with a male comedian being given a script they have never seen before.
-They read the script out loud, sight unseen, in front of an audience.
-This is a show about what one woman thinks about when she thinks about sex with men.
+A funny, frank, and occasionally explicit insight into heterosexual female desire, read out loud by a male comedian.
+MANWATCHING is a show about what one woman thinks about when she thinks about sex with men.

-Meet Leah and Chris; raised on Harry Potter, New Labour and a belief they would be special.
-But what happens when dreams don’t become reality?
-Set over three decades, from Cool Britannia to Brexit Britain, this is gig theatre from the award-winning team behind Weekend Rockstars.
+Leah and Chris were raised on Harry Potter, New Labour and a belief they would be special.
+Gig theatre about when dreams don’t become reality, from the team behind the award-winning Weekend Rockstars.